Dealing with Annotator Disagreement in Hate Speech Classification: Dataset

-\paragraph{\textbf{\textit{Religion/Race/Ethnicity (Alevis, Armenians, Arabs, Kurds, and Jews)}}} In addition to the above four topics, people sometimes directly attack ethnic groups or religions with hate speech.
-Hate speech against groups like Alevis, Armenians, Arabs, Jews, Kurds, and Roma often stems from historical, political, and social factors, as well as media and propaganda that create and perpetuate stereotypes, prejudices, and discrimination.
+{\textbf{Religion/Race/Ethnicity (Alevis, Armenians, Arabs, Kurds, and Jews)}: } Hate speech against groups like Alevis, Armenians, Arabs, Jews, Kurds, and Roma often stems from historical, political, and social factors, as well as media and propaganda that create and perpetuate stereotypes, prejudices, and discrimination.
 These attacks are often rooted in deep-seated biases and misconceptions that have been reinforced over generations, leading to further marginalization and social division.
 This topic includes 3,135 samples.

-\paragraph{\textbf{\textit{LGBTQ+}}} In Turkey and many Muslim-majority countries, opposition to LGBTQ+ individuals often stems from deeply rooted cultural, religious, and social beliefs.
+{\textbf{LGBTQ+}: } Opposition to LGBTQ+ individuals often stems from deeply rooted cultural, religious, and social beliefs.
 Islam, the predominant religion in these regions, traditionally views homosexuality as sinful and contrary to religious teachings.
 These views are further reinforced by political Islam or conservative political norms that emphasize traditional family structures and gender roles.
-In Turkey, where these beliefs are prevalent, LGBTQ+ individuals often face societal rejection, discrimination, and hostility.
-Additionally, political discourse and government policies in some Muslim countries frequently position LGBTQ+ rights as being in opposition to national values, further fueling negative sentiments and hate speech against the LGBTQ+ community.
+In Turkey, LGBTQ+ individuals often face societal rejection, discrimination, and hostility.
+Furthermore, political discourse and government policies in some Muslim countries frequently position LGBTQ+ rights as being in opposition to national values, further fueling negative sentiments against the LGBTQ+ community.
 This topic includes 699 samples.